graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 -   `ValueType`: A set of flags indicating what type of source data, read from a query, this scalar is capable of processing (string, number or boolean).
 GraphQL will do a preemptive check and if the query document does not supply the data in the correct format it will not attempt to resolve the scalar.
 Most custom scalars will use `ScalarValueType.String`.
 -   `ObjectType`: The primary, internal type representing the scalar in .NET.
 In our example above we would set this to `typeof(Money)`.
 -   `OtherKnownTypes`: A collection of other potential types that could be used to represent the scalar in a controller class.
 For instance, integers can be expressed as `int` or `int?`.
 Most scalars will provide an empty list (e.g. `TypeCollection.Empty`).
--   `SourceResolver`: An object that implements `IScalarValueResolver` that converts raw input data into the scalar's primary `ObjectType`.
+-   `SourceResolver`: An object that implements `ILeafValueResolver` which can convert raw input data into the scalar's primary `ObjectType`.
--   `Serializer`: An object that implements `IScalarValueSerializer` that converts the internal representation of the scalar (a class or struct) to a valid graphql scalar (a number, string or boolean).
+-   `Serializer`: An object that implements `IScalarValueSerializer` that converts the internal representation of the scalar (a class or struct) to a valid, serialized output (a number, string or boolean).
 -   `ValidateObject(object)`: A method used when validating data returned from a a field resolver.
 GraphQL will call this method and provide the value from the resolver to determine if its acceptable and should continue resolving child fields.

 > `ValidateObject(object)` should not attempt to enforce nullability rules.
 In general, all scalars should return `true` if the provided object is `null`.

-### IScalarValueResolver Members
+### ILeafValueResolver Members

 -   `Resolve(ReadOnlySpan<char>)`: A resolver function capable of converting an array of characters into the internal representation of the type.

 #### Dealing with Escaped Strings

-The span provided to `IScalarValueResolver.Resolve` will be the raw data read from the query document.
+The span provided to `ILeafValueResolver.Resolve` will be the raw data read from the query document.
 If the data represents a string, it will be provided in its delimited format.
-This means being surrounded by quotes as well as containing escaped characters (including unicode characters):
+This means being surrounded by quotes as well as containing escaped characters (including escaped unicode characters):

 Example string data: